 The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with GAAP for interim financial information.
-In the opinion of the Company's management, the financial statements reflect all adjustments, consisting only of a normal recurring nature, necessary to present fairly the Company's financial position at March 31, 2023 and December 31, 2022, the results of its operations for the three months ended March 31, 2023 and 2022, its comprehensive income for the three months ended March 31, 2023 and 2022, its changes in stockholders' equity for the three months ended March 31, 2023 and 2022 and its cash flows for the three months ended March 31, 2023 and 2022.
+In the opinion of the Company's management, the financial statements reflect all adjustments, consisting only of a normal recurring nature, necessary to present fairly the Company's financial position at March 31, 2023 and December 31, 2022, the results of its operations for the three months ended March 31, 2023 and 2022, its comprehensive income for the three months ended March 31, 2023 and 2022, and 2022 and its cash flows for the three months ended March 31, 2023 and 2022.